 Converging evidence

-In our view, understanding of voice naturalness requires pooling evidence from all relevant fields.
+In our view, understanding voice naturalness requires pooling evidence from all relevant fields.
 Even when these may nurture different perspectives on voice naturalness, they are united by overarching questions: How do we form an impression about voice naturalness?
 Which acoustic features affect this impression?
 How does naturalness impact perception, interaction, and communication?
 Can we understand differences across individuals and listening contexts?

 We propose that conceptual progress for disintegrated – but also highly interdisciplinary – naturalness research can be achieved by two measures: (a) converting empirical heterogeneity from an impediment into an advantage and (b) fostering mutually beneficial exchange between fields.
 Awareness of the interdisciplinary nature of the field is crucial for implementing both measures: First, publications need to be findable and accessible, preferably through the establishment of common terminology that feeds into common keywords.
 Second, findings need to be communicated inclusively for readerships from diverse backgrounds.
 Finally, conceptual and empirical aspects need to be reported with sufficient detail to promote comparability.
 In Box 2, we converted these suggestions into practical recommendations.